AUDIE CORNISH, HOST:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Audie Cornish.

 MELISSA BLOCK, HOST:

 FOLKENFLIK: Well, it's a circumstantial case, but it's not a sloppy one.
-I mean, all of her sources quoted there, aside from an interaction with a police officer at one point, are on the record, people talking directly to her about this.
-She represents this as her conclusions rather than an unassailable fact, but she does build it on public records and on the records' sources.
+I mean, all of her sources quoted there - aside from an interaction with a police officer, at one point - are on the record, people talking directly to her about this.
+She represents this as her conclusions rather than an unassailable fact, but she does build it on public records and on-the-record sources.

-BLOCK: And that scrim of reporters lead to that car chase that we eluded to.
+BLOCK: And that scrum of reporters led to that car chase that we alluded to.

 BLOCK: Well, David, in the end, where does this leave us?

-FOLKENFLIK: Well, I think if you pulled back at a macro level, you know, there are a couple things going on here.
+FOLKENFLIK: Well, I think if you pull back at a macro level, you know, there are a couple things going on here.
 First off, I think it's been sport to trash Newsweek, particularly after its implosion under the fabled and heralded Tina Brown.
-I think there's a tension between people in the world of digital media and people in what's seen as legacy media companies infringing on their levels of expertise.
+I think there's a tension between people in the world of digital media, and people in what's seen as legacy media companies, infringing on their - at levels of expertise.

-I think there's also this real reluctance, there's this strong libertarian streak in the digital realm, people if you think of institutions associated with Silicon Valley or WikiLeaks or other places where they really want to hold establishment structures at great arms length.
-And I think that incorporates the press in this instance.
-At the same time, I think that it's absolutely legitimate for journalists to figure out, you know, who is behind this multi-billion dollar operation that has attracted the interest of so many law enforcement authorities and in which so many people lost hundreds of millions of dollars as it turns out.
+I think there's also this real reluctance, there's this strong libertarian streak in the digital realm; people, if you think of institutions associated with Silicon Valley or WikiLeaks or other places, where they really want to hold establishment structures at great arm's length.
+And I think that incorporates the press, in this instance.
+At the same time, I think that it's absolutely legitimate for journalists to figure out, you know, who is behind this multibillion-dollar operation that has attracted the interest of so many law enforcement authorities, and in which so many people lost hundreds of millions of dollars - as it turns out, in the aggregate.

 FOLKENFLIK: You bet.
 Transcript provided by NPR, Copyright NPR.